 I am convinced (no scientific proof) that a woman’s awareness of her body – her sensations, feelings, emotions, etc. – are naturally heightened in pregnancy.
 Maybe it’s “mother’s intuition” coming alive.
 In the words of Herbalist Rosemary Gladstar, “While pregnant and after giving birth, a woman needs time to reflect, to nourish her inner self, and to form a bond with her newborn.”
 Use the next nine months to learn how to connect with your inner self and your growing baby.
 You won’t regret not dusting behind the refrigerator, I promise!

-4. Pregnancy, First Trimester.
-Most Common Early Signs of Pregnancy. http://pregnant.thebump.com/pregnancy/first-trimester/articles/most-common-pregnancy-symptoms.aspx
+- Pregnancy, First Trimester.
+Most Common Early Signs of Pregnancy.
+Retrieved from: http://pregnant.thebump.com/pregnancy/first-trimester/articles/most-common-pregnancy-symptoms.aspx